 After the MOPS are updated, it is anticipated that they will be referenced by CAAs, to define new performance standards that must be met for equipment-level design approvals of radio altimeters.
 However, the new MOPS will only result in improved radio altimeter designs in the future—currently installed radio altimeters on commercial and civil aircraft will still be exposed to 5G and would operate for many years.

-Below figure shows the Plan and Schedule for the development of new RTCA/EUROCAE Radio Altimeter standards:
+Below figure shows the plan and schedule for the development of new RTCA/EUROCAE Radio Altimeter standards: